uperl/Test2-Tools-HTTP/README.md

 - [LWP::Protocol::PSGI](https://metacpan.org/pod/LWP::Protocol::PSGI)

-    Provides a similar functionality to [Test::LWP::UserAgent](https://metacpan.org/pod/Test::LWP::UserAgent), but registers apps globally with [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent) so that you don't even need access to a specific [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent) object.
-Also doesn't work with anything that is not an [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent) object.
-It is worth reading the section "DIFFERENCES WITH OTHER MODULES" in this modules documentation before you decide which module to use.
+    Provides a similar functionality to [Test::LWP::UserAgent](https://metacpan.org/pod/Test::LWP::UserAgent), but registers apps globally using [LWP::Protocol](https://metacpan.org/pod/LWP::Protocol) so that you do not need access to a specific [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent) object.
+Does not work with anything that is not an [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent) object.
+    [Test2::Tools::HTTP::UA](https://metacpan.org/pod/Test2::Tools::HTTP::UA) provides similar functionality, but is an abstraction layer which can be used with any appropriately adapted user agent class or instance, although we use [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent) by default.
+Support for [Mojo::UserAgent](https://metacpan.org/pod/Mojo::UserAgent) and [HTTP::AnyUA](https://metacpan.org/pod/HTTP::AnyUA) is available, although not bundled with this distribution.
+One advantage of this abstraction is that it can be used to instrument either a single instance or all objects belonging to a particular class.

 # AUTHOR